kach/englipsum/README.md

 ## Node

 Englipsum is published on `npm`.
 I'm not sure how it'll help you, but feel free to `npm install englipsum`.
+Maybe someone will invent a good lipsum command-line tool someday.

 ## Contributing